Renewable Energy Directive

 With the publication of the Fit for 55 Package in July 2021, the revision of the Renewable Energy Directive aims at ambitiously driving the decarbonisation of the energy system, including transport.
-FuelsEurope welcomes the transport target expressed in terms of GHG reduction, as it is more effective in stimulating the deployment of alternative fuels.
-This revision creates the best opportunity to make it the primary regulatory instrument to drive the effective and efficient decarbonisation of road transport fuels.
+This ambition was reinforced in 2022 by RePowerEU and for the closing of Trilogue discussions.
+FuelsEurope welcomes the transport target expressed in terms of GHG reduction, as it rewards lower carbon intensity and stimulates the deployment of alternative fuels.
+This revision proposes the discontinuation of the FDQ/7A and creates the best opportunity to make the Renewable Energy Directive III the primary regulatory instrument to drive an EU-wide effective and efficient decarbonisation of road transport fuels.

 Incentives for developing technologies and sustainable feedstock flexibility